mjordan/riprap/README.md

 ### The sample Islandora configuration

-> If you are running Islandora in a Islandora Playbook Vagrant guest virtual machine and Riprap on the Vagrant host machine, start the Riprap web server by running `php bin/console server:start *:8001` in the Riprap directory.
+> If you are running Islandora in a Islandora Playbook Vagrant guest virtual machine and Riprap on the Vagrant host machine, start the Symfony Local Web Server by running `symfony server:start *:8001` in the Riprap directory.
 See the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) README file for more information.
 Otherwise, the Symfony web server will have a port conflict with the Apache web server mapped to port `8000` on the host machine.

 There are two sample Islandora configuration files.
 The first (and recommended), `sample_islandora_config.yml`, uses the `PluginFetchResourceListFromDrupalView` plugin, which requires a Drupal View installed by the [Islandora Riprap](https://github.com/mjordan/islandora_riprap) module.
 This plugin and View combination offer the most flexibility in determining which Drupal media Riprap audits.
 The second sample Islandora confiuration file, `sample_islandora_jsonapi_config.yml`, uses the `PluginFetchResourceListFromDrupal` plugin.
 Instead of using a Drupal View to determine which media to audit, that plugin uses Drupal's JSON:API.
 This configuration (and plugin) will likely be deprecated in the future and should not be used when configuring Islandora to use Riprap.